-For further information on this program please visit the MDHE website at dhe.mo.gov.
+For further information on this program please visit the MDHE website (https://dhe.mo.gov/ppc/grants/).

-The Kids' Chance Scholarship Program is available to children of workers who were seriously injured or died in a work-related accident covered and compensated by workers'
+Kids' Chance Scholarship Program

-compensation.
+This scholarship is available to children of workers who were seriously injured or died in a work-related accident covered and compensated by workers' compensation.
 A serious injury is one that led to a paid settlement or judicial award and is verified with information from the Missouri Division of Workers' Compensation.